vidbeo/player-api/README.md

 </script>
 ```

 If you _don't_ already have one of our iframes on your page, we can add one for you.
-You just need to have an empty _div_ Element into which the video will be embedded.
+You just need to have an empty _div_ into which the video will be embedded.

-Pass its ID as the first parameter.

-And of course we need to know which video to embed, so pass the video's unique ID within the options parameter (you can use additional options to customise it - here we set a _width_ and _height_ too):
+Pass the video's ID within the options (here we are setting a _width_ and _height_ to embed it at too):

 ```html
 <div id="put-video-here"></div>